lurbano/ledPixels-pico/README.md

 Interpreter
 * Install an interpreter.
 I've found it easiest to use [Thonny](https://thonny.org/).
-  * On Linux I've had to run a [https://forum.micropython.org/viewtopic.php?f=21&t=10028](usermod   command) (and restart) to get Thonny to work well with the Pico:
+  * On Linux I've had to run a [usermod command](https://forum.micropython.org/viewtopic.php?f=21&t=10028) (and restart) to get Thonny to work well with the Pico:
 ```
 sudo apt install thonny
 usermod -a -G dialout $USER
 ```
 * Open Thonny and set the interpreter to `circuitpython`.
-If the code.py file does not automatically open, you should probably open it.
+If the `code.py` file does not automatically open, you should probably open it.

 Running python programs
 * On the CIRCUITPY drive, there is a file called `code.py` whatever you place in that file will run.
 So test the LED strip with the following program, which lights up the first and last lights.